Kyler Fackrell: Professional career

+Pre-draft

 Fackrell was projected by Lance Zierlein of NFL.com to be a third round pick.
 He stated that he possessed "premium" athleticism and cited his multiple-sport career and high school.
 He also complimented his tackling ability and believed he was capable of becoming a pass rusher and mentioned his good cover ability.
 However, concerns were also brought up about his age, as he was one of the oldest players in the draft, and was coming back from an injury.
-One AFC scout mentioned that he was really talented but he can no longer play in space since his injury.
+One American Football Conference (AFC) scout mentioned that he was really talented but he can no longer play in space since his injury.
 Another AFC scout also mentioned that he had not been the same since the injury.
 During the NFL Combine, Fackrell commented that doctors were very interested in his knee.
 He also commented that scouts did not seem concerned about his age at first, but as the draft neared it became a larger concern.

 Green Bay Packers

-Fackrell was drafted by the Green Bay Packers in the third round with the 88th overall pick in the 2016 NFL Draft.
+Fackrell was selected by the Green Bay Packers in the third round with the 88th overall pick in the 2016 NFL draft.
 The pick was criticized by ESPN Staff writer Rob Demovsky for failing to address what was believed to be the biggest need at inside linebacker.
 When Fackrell found out he was drafted by the Packers, he and his wife fell to their knees in celebration.
 Fackrell was believed to be drafted by the Packers in part because of Julius Peppers' age and the fact he was entering the final year of his contract.

 On September 25, 2016, Fackrell registered his first career sack on Detroit Lions quarterback Matthew Stafford in a 34–27 victory.

 On September 10, 2017, in the season opener against the Seattle Seahawks, Fackrell recovered a Russell Wilson fumble, which was forced by teammate Mike Daniels, in a 17–9 win.

 On September 30, 2018, Fackrell registered a career-high three sacks in the fourth quarter on Buffalo Bills quarterback Josh Allen in a 22–0 win.
-He had another three-sack performance on November 15 in a 27–24 loss to the Seattle Seahawks, and registered an additional four tackles for loss and four hits on Seahawks quarterback Russell Wilson.
+He had another three-sack performance on November 15 in a 27–24 loss to the Seahawks, and registered an additional four tackles for loss and four hits on Seahawks quarterback Russell Wilson.
 He finished the 2018 season with a career-high 42 tackles, and a team-leading 10.5 sacks.